Don’t Think About IT. That’s Our Job.

 Much like a cold, viruses will infect your system, multiply and spread to other areas.
 However, the effects don’t remedy themselves over time.
 You’ll need to be constantly vigilant, be able to diagnose the problem and provide a remedy.
 The effects of viruses can range from small to seriously harmful.
 It’s important to identify and fix the problem before it gets out of hand.

 Here are just some of the ways viruses can cause distractions or catastrophic problems for your business.

 - Copy information off hard drives

 - Wipe out your hard drive

 - Launch attacks at major websites or corporate computers using groups of computers

 - Added pop-ups

-Phishing emails are generated by scammers posing as big banks, major websites or even the government, such as the IRS.
+Phishing emails are generated by scammers posing as big banks, major websites or even the government entities, such as the IRS.
 As you know, it’s always important to know who emails are coming from before you open them.
 However, when running a business, you have an entire staff who may not be as email savvy.
 The chances of one of these emails being opened down the road increases as your staff increases.

 Anyone with an email has experienced some form of spam.
 Some more than others.
 Some estimates suggest spam makes up about 90% of all sent emails.
 They’re usually sent to sell you a product or service.
 Although sometimes spam can just be used as a cover for phishing scams or viruses.
-Again, you may be email savvy, but your employees may not be.